-The Authority continued to achieve outstanding financial results in 2021 improving upon already solid debt service coverage ratios and days cash on hand.
-Debt service coverage increased to 188.98 percent in 2021 surpassing last year's coverage of 181.15 percent.
-When considering beginning cash balances available after reserving 25 percent, the Authority achieved a record 504.47 percent debt service coverage in 2021.
+The Authority continued to achieve outstanding financial results in 2022 improving upon already solid debt service coverage ratios and days cash on hand.
+Debt service coverage increased to 210.74 percent in 2022 surpassing last year's coverage of 188.98 percent.
+When considering beginning cash balances available after reserving 25 percent, the Authority achieved a record 594.30 percent debt service coverage in 2022.
 In their May 2019 issue of OUTLOOK, Moody's Investor Services highlighted the Authority's strong liquidity position by noting its achievement of 684 days cash on hand in 2018.
 Liquidity improved even further in 2019 with days cash on hand increasing to 780 days, and again in 2020 with days cash on hand of 907 days.
-Cash on hand at the end of 2021 increased yet again to 1,110 days.
+Cash on hand at the end of 2021 and 2022 increased yet again to 1,110 and 1,257 days, respectively.
 While unrestricted for its use, a portion of this cash is anticipated to be used to fund the Authority's substantial capital program.